 Regardless of your state and its continuing education requirements, plenty of programs exist that can help prospective teachers earn their credentials, further their understanding of the classroom, and retain their competitive edge when applying for new jobs.

 A Growing Field, But a Tough One to Nail Down

 Computer science is easily one of the most important subjects in today’s schools, and the number of job opportunities for teachers in this area is only increasing.
-Despite this growth, however, requirements remain disparate and even radically difference from state to state.
-With a solid undergraduate major in computer science, computer programming, web development, or engineering, teachers will set themselves up for the benchmarks, test scores, and educational credentials needed to land a position as this area continues to solidify into an officially certified teaching position.
+Despite this growth, however, requirements remain disparate and even radically different from state to state.
+With a solid undergraduate major in computer science, computer programming, web development, or engineering, teachers will set themselves up for the benchmarks, test scores, and educational credentials needed to land a position in computer science education as this area continues to solidify into an officially certified teaching position.

 - 20 Best Online Bachelor’s in Computer Science

 - What Is the Best Degree Path for Becoming a Computer Scientist?

 - Ultimate Guide to Computer Science Degrees and Careers